kirjavascript/TetrisGYM/README.md

 ![Stacking](/screens/stacking.png)

-An experiment to highlight bad areas of the playfield in an attempt to improve stacking.
+An experiment in highlighting bad areas of the playfield in an attempt to improve stacking.

 ### Setups